 - The project exhibits sustainable qualities at a broad level:

 - Environment – minimize effects on the natural environment through proper site utilization, innovative uses of materials, energy reduction, use of alternative energy sources, and reduced emissions and water consumption

 - People – has a positive effect on the inhabitants and the quality of human lives

 - Community – demonstrates relevance to the contemporary and future needs of the community in which it is located

 - Economic – adds economic vitality to its occupants, owner, and community.

 - The project achieves a high standard of excellence and quality in its realization.

 - The site planning and response to its immediate context ensure rich and meaningful urban environments.

-- The project must be completed (topped out structurally and architecturally, fully clad, and at least partially occupied) no earlier than January 1st of the previous year, and no later than the current year’s submission deadline. (e.g., for the awards, a project must have a completion date between 1 January and 31 December ).
-In some cases a project may be complete according to CTBUH completion criteria, but the presence of a crane/hoist for ongoing interior fit-out work may prevent final photography and thus submission to the current year’s awards.
+- The project must be completed (topped out structurally and architecturally, fully clad, and at least partially occupied) within the 24-month eligibility window for a given year.
+For the awards, a project must have a completion date between January 1, and December 31, ).
+In some cases, a project may be complete according to CTBUH completion criteria, but the presence of a crane/hoist for ongoing interior fit-out work may prevent final photography and thus submission to the current year’s awards.
 In such cases, a one-year grace period to the above date criteria may be granted.